-With more than 40 UK tours and cruises to choose from, including nine voyages departing in June 2021, Noble Caledonia is well worth considering if you’re vaccinated against Covid-19 and set on a domestic cruise this summer.
+With more than 40 UK tours and cruises to choose from, Noble Caledonia is well worth considering if you’re vaccinated against Covid-19 and set on a domestic cruise this summer.

 Its fleet of cruise ships carry between 36 and 250 guests, so it’s no wonder they earn top marks for passenger-to-space ratio.
 And although Noble Caledonia isn’t cheap, the social atmosphere on board, and the quality of customer service and port excursions are second to none.
 There’s no flexibility policy, though, so only book if you’re certain you’ll want to go when the time comes.